In My Place: Rankings

-Awards
+Accolades

 "In My Place" won a Grammy Award in the category of Best Rock Performance by a Duo or Group with Vocal at the 2003 Grammy Awards.
 The song was nominated for two 2003 MuchMusic Video Awards for Best international Video-Group and People's Choice: Favorite International Group.

 Usage in media

 In 2003, "In My Place" was featured on Coldplay's live album, Live 2003.
 In 2012, "In My Place" was featured on Coldplay's live album Live 2012.
 The song appeared in the 2006 season 4 episode "Saving Sammy" on CBS' television series Cold Case.
 The song was used as a closing montage song about a case from 2003.
 The track appeared again on the 2002 episode "Girls Own Juice" of the television series Fastlane.
-The song is also featured in as playable in the 2009 video game Guitar Hero 5.
+The song is also featured as playable in the 2009 video game Guitar Hero 5.

 Track listing

 All versions of the official single included the B-side, "One I Love".
 This track was performed on the subsequent A Rush of Blood to the Head Tour and is featured on Live 2003.